daralbrecht/exchanger/README.md

 ```
 guard
 ```
-It will run rubocop inspections whenever you update some file.
+It will run rubocop inspections whenever you update any rb file.
 Also it will run specs on file changes.
-Additional it will run `bundle` whenever you modify something in Gemfile.
+Additionaly it will trigger `bundle` whenever you modify something in Gemfile.

 To start console run:
 ```